zzztamzzz/FunSizeGames/Langs/C/C/Game1/lightbulb.md

 Make it a little bloody and quite an extensive amount of gore? (vfx update ig) For now just go with punching and kicking lol.
 Inspiration from Drunken Wrestlers :)

+OR

+make a shooter game.
+Been enjoying this category for a while now.